-Three years later, legendary captain, Jean Beliveau scores his final playoff goal.
+Three years later, legendary captain, Jean Beliveau scored his final playoff goal.
 His 79th postseason tally game in the Canadiens 5-2 win over the Chicago Blackhawks, in Game 4 of the 1971 Stanley Cup Final.
 Montreal went on to win the series in seven games.
-Beliveau’s 79 playoff goals remain the second-most in franchise history behind the 82 scored by fellow Hall of Famer, Maurice Richard.
+Beliveau’s 79 playoff goals remain the second-most in franchise history behind the 82 scored by fellow Hall of Famer Maurice Richard.

-Another Big Day for Bobby and the Bruins
+Another Big Day for Bobby Orr and the Bruins

-Hall of Fame defenseman Bobby Orr had a knack for scoring huge goals.
-He had his memorable flying goal that ended the 1970 Stanley Cup Final and on May 11, 1972, he scored another championship series-clinching goal.
+Orr had a knack for scoring huge goals.
+He had his memorable flying goal that ended the 1970 Stanley Cup Final, and on May 11, 1972, he scored another championship series-clinching goal.

 Orr’s power-play goal in the first period, in Game 6 of the Stanley Cup Final, was all the Bruins needed in a 3-0 win over the New York Rangers.
 For good measure, he assisted on both of Wayne Cashman’s third-period goals.
 Orr became just the fourth player in league history to score two Stanley Cup-winning goals in his career.

-New York Islanders Hall of Famer, Denis Potvin, is one of the greatest two-way defensemen to ever play the game.
-His contributions to their early franchise success and Stanley Cup dynasty was vital.
+New York Islanders Hall of Famer, Denis Potvin, is one of the greatest two-way defensemen ever to play the game.
+His contributions to their early franchise success and Stanley Cup dynasty were vital.

-Potvin had three assists on May 11, 1982, assists to lead the Islanders to a 6-4 win over the Vancouver Canucks, in Game 2 of the Stanley Cup Final.
+Potvin had three assists on May 11, 1982, to lead the Islanders to a 6-4 win over the Vancouver Canucks in Game 2 of the Stanley Cup Final.
 The Islanders went on to win their third straight Stanley Cup in a four-game sweep of the Canucks.

 Odds & Ends

 On May 11, 1977, the Winnipeg Jets beat the Quebec Nordiques 2-1 to open the 1977 Avco Cup Final, the World Hockey Association’s championship series.
-The Jets would go on to sweep the series to win their first of back-to-back Avco Cup championships, the final two in league history.
+The Jets would sweep the series to win their first of back-to-back Avco Cup championships, the final two in league history.

 The Edmonton Oilers advanced to the Stanley Cup Final for the fifth time in six seasons on May 11, 1988.
-Mark Messier leads the way by scoring a goal and adding on three assists in the 8-4 victory over the Detroit Red Wings, in Game 5 of the Campbell Conference Final.
+Mark Messier led the way by scoring a goal and adding on three assists in the 8-4 victory over the Detroit Red Wings in Game 5 of the Campbell Conference Final.

 On May 11, 1997, Eric Lindros scored twice within 41 seconds – including one goal on a penalty shot – and picked up an assist as the Flyers beat the Buffalo Sabres 6-3, in Game 5 of the Eastern Conference Semifinals.
 The win eliminated the Sabres from the playoffs.

-Brendan Shanahan scored twice and added 2 assists, on May 11, 2002, as the Red Wings eliminated the Blues with a 4-0 victory, in Game 5 of the Western Conference Semifinals.
+Brendan Shanahan scored twice and added two assists on May 11, 2002, as the Red Wings eliminated the Blues with a 4-0 victory in Game 5 of the Western Conference Semifinals.
 The four-point performance gave Shanahan 100 career postseason points.
 Dominik Hasek earned the ninth playoff shutout of his career.